-Over-ride Flag for Site/TNM-Stage Group
+Over-ride Flag for Site/TNM-Stage Group (used by edits: IF506, IF507, IF508, IF509, IF610, IF611, IF613)

 This data item, effective 01/01/2018, indicates whether a case was reviewed and coding confirmed for pediatric cases not coded according to the AJCC manual.
 Pediatric Stage groups should not be recorded in the TNM Clinical Stage Group or TNM Pathologic Stage Group items.
 When neither clinical nor pathologic AJCC staging is used for pediatric cases, code all AJCC items 88.
 When any components of either is used to stage a pediatric case, follow the instructions for coding AJCC items and leave Over-ride Site/TNM-Stage Group blank.